rindangchi/SQL-Covid-EDA/README.md

 ## Technologies
 SQLite is used to do the analysis, SQLite was chosen because it is light and easy to use for beginner.
 To download the SQLite DB browser you can go to this link [SQLite](https://sqlitebrowser.org/dl/)

+## Solution

+The solution is provided on this page [Solution](https://github.com/rindangchi/SQL-Covid-EDA/blob/main/Covid_EDA_solution.md)